-(2) The senior secured credit facilities consist of (a) a \$400.0 million revolving credit facility maturing January 2017 and (b) a \$1,000.0 million term loan facility maturing January 2018.
-As of June 30, 2013, we had no outstanding borrowings under our revolving credit facilities and \$58.5 million of outstanding letters of credit.
-We also had \$977.5 million of outstanding borrowings under the term loan facility.
+(2) The senior secured credit facilities consist of (a) a \$400.0 million revolving credit facility maturing January 2017 and (b) a senior secured first lien term loan facility consisting of a \$348.3 million tranche maturing January 2017 and a \$522.4 million tranche maturing January 2018.
 See Note 6 in the Notes to Audited Consolidated Financial Statements included elsewhere in this prospectus and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Description of the Senior Secured Credit Facilities."

-- (3) As of June 30, 2013, we had no outstanding borrowings under and approximately \$302.1 million in additional borrowing capacity available under our revolving credit facility after giving effect to \$58.5 million of outstanding letters of credit.
-Our borrowing capacity depends, in part, on inventory, accounts receivable and other assets that fluctuate from time to time and may further depend on lenders' discretionary ability to impose reserves and availability blocks and to recharacterize assets that might otherwise incrementally increase borrowing availability. - (4) Certain of our subsidiaries are parties to lines of credit and letters of credit facilities that remained open after closing of the Acquisition Transactions.
-As of June 30, 2013, there were no borrowings and approximately \$11.5 million of borrowing capacity under these lines of credit.
-We had approximately \$4.2 million in letters of credit outstanding and approximately \$2.6 million of remaining capacity under these letters of credit facilities. - (5) Original issue discount, net of accumulated accretion, as of June 30, 2013 of \$10.6 million related to the term loan and \$1.4 million related to the revolving credit facility. - (6) As adjusted to reflect the after-tax impact of the redemption premium and a write-off of deferred financing costs related to the redemption of a portion of the 2019 Notes as well as a fee to terminate the Management Agreement with Carlyle.
-See "Use of Proceeds."
+(3) As of March 31, 2014, we had no outstanding borrowings under and approximately \$345.0 million in additional borrowing capacity available under our revolving credit facility after giving effect to \$55.0 million of outstanding letters of credit.
+Our borrowing capacity depends, in part, on inventory, accounts receivable and other assets that fluctuate from time to time and may further depend on lenders' discretionary ability to impose reserves and availability blocks and to recharacterize assets that might otherwise incrementally increase borrowing availability.

+- (4) Certain of our subsidiaries are parties to lines of credit and letters of credit facilities that remained open after closing of the Acquisition Transactions.
+As of March 31, 2014, there were no borrowings and approximately \$11.3 million of borrowing capacity under these lines of credit.
+We had approximately \$4.4 million in letters of credit outstanding and approximately \$2.4 million of remaining capacity under these letters of credit facilities. - (5) Original issue discount, net of accumulated accretion, as of March 31, 2014 of \$7.6 million related to the term loans and \$1.1 million related to the revolving credit facility. - (6) The sale of the New Notes resulted in an estimated increase to our accumulated deficit of \$70.2 million related to the after-tax impact of (i) the premium required to redeem the 2019 Notes and (ii) the write-off of deferred financing costs associated with the 2019 Notes.

-The table set forth above is based on the number of shares of our common stock outstanding as of June 30, 2013.
+The table set forth above is based on the number of shares of our common stock outstanding as of March 31, 2014.
 The table does not reflect:

-- 11,319,168 shares of common stock issuable upon the exercise of options outstanding at a weighted average exercise price of \$6.13 per share; and - share units that could, at our option, be settled with 1,036,543 shares of common stock (assuming a per share price at the time of settlement of \$19.50, which is the midpoint of the range set forth on the cover page of this prospectus) in lieu of cash to settle \$20.2 million owed by us under outstanding share units as of June 30, 2013; and - 18,565,383 shares of common stock reserved for issuance under our 2013 Plan, which we plan to adopt in connection with this offering.
+- 11,268,390 shares of common stock issuable upon the exercise of options outstanding at a weighted average exercise price of \$7.26 per share; and - share units that could, at our option, be settled with 579,506 shares of common stock (assuming a per share price at the time of settlement of \$24.68, which was the closing price of our common stock on March 31, 2014) in lieu of cash to settle \$14.3 million owed by us under outstanding share units as of March 31, 2014; and - 17,815,461 shares of common stock reserved for issuance under our 2013 Plan, including 370,733 restricted stock units that were outstanding as of March 31, 2014.